Oilers' McDavid suspended 2 games for headshot on NYI's Leddy | CBC Sports

 Edmonton’s Connor McDavid has been suspended for two games for an Illegal Check to the Head on NY Islanders’ Nick Leddy. <a href="https://t.co/PYB9MKHKCu">https://t.co/PYB9MKHKCu</a>—@NHLPlayerSafety

+"We strongly disagree with the decision, and it is difficult to accept for our team, and most important our fans, at this critical point in our season," Nicholson said in a statement.

-McDavid, who has no previous record of supplemental discipline, will forfeit US$134,408.60 and will miss games Saturday versus Anaheim and Monday at Nashville.
+McDavid, who has no previous record of supplemental discipline, will forfeit $134,408.60 US and will miss games Saturday versus Anaheim and Monday at Nashville.

 He will be eligible to return when the Oilers visit Toronto on Wednesday.